Kullfi Kumarr Bajewala: Few months later

 Sikandar loses his memory in an accident and due to some misunderstandings, Chandan Chor takes his place.
 Sikandar lives with Dr. Nandini and her daughter Pakhi.
 Being a divorcée, she tells Pakhi that Sikandar is her father.
-He regains his memory.
+Chandan loves Amyra more than Kulfi, which starts getting suspicious and also starts misbehaving with her.
+He also gets close to Lovely.
+Later Sikandar regains his memory.
 The family unites.
 Sikandar confesses Kullfi is his daughter.
 Proven guilty for killing Nimrat, Lovely is jailed.

 Jimmy causes chaos in Sikandar, Kullfi and Amyra's lives, getting them evicted out their home and Amyra kidnapped.

 Lovely returns to help them in saving Amyra.
 Sikandar learns his health is deteriorating and he will die soon so he tries to make things better for Kullfi and Amyra.
 Later, they get their home back from Jimmy.
 Lovely wants to get rid of Kullfi once again.
 She turns Amyra against Kullfi.

 Meanwhile, Kullfi meets Chalu who aids her in exposing Lovely, uniting with Amyra and treating Sikandar.
 Jimmy tries to kill Sikandar.
 Realising her mistakes and taking his place, Lovely dies.
 In the end, Sikandar happily sings with Kullfi and Amyra as they stare up to the stars where Kullfi says their mothers are among stars now.